pachun/blog/posts/2021-08-31-do-not-repeat-yourself-but-maybe-repeat-yourself.md

-# Repeat Yourself
+# Do Not Repeat Yourself - But Maybe Repeat Yourself

-Nicholas Pachulski

-_March 31st, 2021_
+_August 31st, 2021_

 [Most of what I'm gonna say here has already been said really well by my favorite speaker, Sandi Metz.][1]